 Quoted sums are from each website's quote form as at 12 December 2018.

 What's interesting here is the very wide variance in what you might get for a device at the time of writing.
 Some merchants are more concerned with condition than others when it comes to payout time, so if you do have a scratched device, you may get more from one than another.

-It's also worth making sure you're happy with how they plan to pay you.
-Some merchants use specific electronic methods, and others mail out cheques.
+It's also worth making sure you're happy with how it plans to pay you.
+Some merchants use specific electronic methods and others mail out cheques.

 It should come as little surprise that you can maximise your iPhone earnings if you're willing to do most of the legwork yourself by listing it on an online auction site such as eBay or Gumtree.